snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmodelrecursions.rst

 Another class of OUU algorithms is called reliability-based design optimization (RBDO).
 RBDO methods are used to perform design optimization accounting for reliability metrics.
-The reliability analysis capabilities described in
-Section `[uq:reliability] <#uq:reliability>`__ provide a rich foundation for exploring a variety of RBDO formulations. :cite:p:`Eld05` investigated bi-level, fully-analytic bi-level, and first-order sequential RBDO approaches employing underlying first-order reliability
+The :ref:`reliability analysis capabilities <uq:reliability>` provide a rich foundation for exploring a variety of RBDO formulations. :cite:p:`Eld05` investigated bi-level, fully-analytic bi-level, and first-order sequential RBDO approaches employing underlying first-order reliability